sid597/ASCII-Art-/README.md

-How you can use this to get your fav characte in Ascii Art ?
+How you can use this to get your fav character in Ascii Art ?
 - Clone the repo
 - In terminal run python ascii.py  /path-to-file.png